HarshiniSenth/HarshiniSenth.github.io/_pages/about.md

 ### Key Features of MetNet-2

-* **High Resolution and Frequency:**  MetNet-2 has frequency of 2min and a spatial resolution of 1 km.
+* **High Resolution and Frequency:**MetNet-2 has frequency of 2min and a spatial resolution of 1 km.
 Whereas weather forecasts models typically have a grid resolution of 3–12 km and a frequency of one or more hours.

-*
+* **Large Input Context:**It processes data from a 2048 km x 2048 km area to ensure comprehensive coverage and accuracy.

+* **Avanced Neural Architecture:**The model incorporates novel neural network elements like a context-aggregating module, which doubles the receptive field with each layer, enhancing its ability to make precise predictions over larger areas, strong lead time conditioning scheme and a model parallel training setup utilizing multiple chips for increased memory and parallel computation (ADD REFERENCE OF THIS PAPER)

 ### MetNet-2 Architechture